MuratCKoc/PyBank-PyPoll/README.md

 # python-challenge

-* Inside of each folder that you just created, add the following:
+* Inside of each folder that I created:

   * A `main.py`.
 This is the main script to run for each analysis.
   * A "Resources" folder that contains the CSV files used.
-  * An "analysis" folder that contains your text file that has the results from your analysis.
+  * An "analysis" folder that contains your text file that has the results from my analysis.

 ## PyBank

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, creating a Python script for analyzing the financial records of your company.
+* In this challenge, I created a Python script for analyzing the financial records of your company.
 You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

-* Create a Python script that analyzes the records to calculate each of the following:
+* I created a Python script that analyzes the records to calculate each of the following:

   - [x] The total number of months included in the dataset